arazd/CRISPR-cytidine-deaminase/README.md

 To overcome cutting the DNA with Cas9, researchers have developed a CRISPR-based system that allows to change a nucleotide in DNA that will result in subsequent mutation in the expressed protein.
 Cytidine base editors are engineered by fusing catalytically inactive "dead" Cas9 to a cytidine deaminase.
 CRISPR Cytidine deaminase system is targeted to a specific locus on DNA by its gRNA, where Cytidine deaminase performs a C -> T change on one DNA strand (G to A on the opposite strand).
 C to T conversion is bounded by a small editing window near PAM site on a locus determined by gRNA.

 # Gene examples and outputs
-Go to folder <i>gene examples</i> to download fasta files with gene sequences and see Excel outup examples.
+Go to folder <i>gene examples</i> to download fasta files with gene sequences and see Excel output examples.